- Automatically Logging In

 Automatically Logging In

-If you are using a shared computer, such as in a library, school, or internet cafe, or if you don't trust any other users that might use your computer, we recommend that you click Log Out when finished using ReunionTalk.
-(Clicking Log Out will clear your cookies.)
-Otherwise, the next person who uses the same computer would be able to "log on" as you.
+If you are using a shared computer (such as in a library, school, or coffee shop) or if you don't trust any other users that might use your computer, we recommend that you click Log Out in the user menu (in the top-right, where your username is displayed) when finished using ReunionTalk.
+Otherwise, the next person who uses the same computer may be able to "log on" as you.